 Table of Contents

-iCloud for Android: How to Create an Account for an Android User
+Create an iCloud Account for an Android

 If you own an iOS device you may want to skip this procedure.
-The section only wants to prove to you that an Android users can also create an iCloud account and set it up on their Android phone using Gmail.
+The section only wants to prove to you that Android users can also create an iCloud account and set it up on their Android phone using Gmail.

 Fire up your browser and visit iCloud and click on create an account from below login page

-A new window will popup.
+A new window will pop up.
 Fill the requirement to the best of your knowledge and click continue.
 Don’t forget to scroll down the page to input all the requirement before clicking on continue.

 Login to your email account and click on the verification link sent to you.
 After that, you will be directed to your iCloud account where you will see contacts, notes, documents, settings and the like.